kyle-lt/azure-cosmosdb-gremlin-java-console-client/README.md

 I used [this](https://github.com/Azure-Samples/azure-cosmos-db-graph-java-getting-started) project as the base for this project.

-The purpose of this project is to illustrate how to configure AppDynamics to detect CosmosDB Gremlin API queries.
+The purpose of this project is to illustrate how to configure AppDynamics to detect CosmosDB Gremlin Synchronous API queries.
+This would be equally doable for Async queries, and done in a similar fashion, just not done in this repo.
 The section [AppD](#appd) walks through the steps taken and results.

 The original README (for notes on how to config and run) starts with section [Developing a Java app using Azure Cosmos DB](#developing-a-java-app-using-azure-cosmos-db).